The Derbyshire Lab

 Undergraduate Student

-Michael Chirgwin is selected for a Burroughs Wellcome Fellowship.
+Michael Chirgwin is selected for the Paul M. Gross Fellowship!
 Congrats!

-The lab welcomes Chelsea Gan (ChemSURF) and Andrew Watts (Amgen Fellow) as undergraduate summer researchers!
+The lab welcomes Chelsea Gan, Caroline McSwain (BSURF) and Caitlyn Hughes (Amgen Fellow) as undergraduate summer researchers!

 Eads Family Professor of Chemistry, Molecular Genetics and Microbiology, and Cell Biology